TheCocoaProject/cordova-plugin-nativestorage/README.md

 ##<a name="usage"></a>Usage
 The parameter of the success-callback function will be the saved or retrieved value, the error-callback will specify the occurred error.

+###<a name="supported_data_types"></a>Supported data types
+As of version v2.0 all data types that can be stringified can be stored with the `setItem` and `getItem` method, see [storing values](#storing_values).
+A more fine grained storage method is also provided.
+These methods can be used to store type-specific data types, see [API prior to v2](https://github.com/TheCocoaProject/cordova-plugin-nativestorage/wiki/Usage-API-(prior-to-v2.0.0)).

 ###<a name="storing_values"></a>Storing values
 ```javascript